-\paragraph{Temporal Masking.} With relatively low information density, MTS data can be easily recovered by interpolation.
-This holds particularly when the temporal masking areas are sparse and distinct, making it possible for reconstruction without requiring a deep understanding of its underlying patterns.
-To this end, we leverage \textit{patch-based temporal masking}.
-We first divide the original MTS data $\mX$ into $P$ nonoverlapping subsequences of length $L$ temporally\footnote{Suppose $H$ is dividable by $P$: $H = L \times P$.}, and then randomly mask a subset of patches.
-Following previous work \cite{DBLP:conf/naacl/DevlinCLT19}, the masked patches of $\mX$ are replaced by a shared, learnable mask token.
-Let $\{\mX_i\}_{i=1}^{P}$ denotes $P$ embedding patches with $\mX_i \in \sR^{L\times N\times D}$.
-The temporal masking is denoted as:
+With relatively low information density, traffic data can be easily recovered by interpolation, especially when temporal masking areas are sparse.
+To counteract this, we implement \textit{patch-based temporal masking}.
+We partition the original data $\mX$ into $P$ nonoverlapping temporal patches, each of length $L$, and selectively mask a subset of these patches.
+Masked patches are then substituted with a shared, learnable mask token.
+Let $\{\mX_i\}_{i=1}^{P}$ represent the embedding patches with $\mX_i \in \sR^{L\times N\times D}$.
+Temporal masking is defined as: